Primary Master's in Machine Learning

 No; you may not simply transfer into our program.
 You must submit an application and be accepted into the program, following the same application procedure as other applicants.
 Furthermore, the Machine Learning program does not accept transfer credit from other universities, although in certain situations a specific course requirement may be waived and an additional elective may be taken in its place.

 Current CMU undergraduates may be able to apply for the 5th-Year Master's, which begins immediately after they have completed their bachelor's, and current CMU PhD students may apply for the Secondary Master's, which they can earn while pursuing their original PhD.

 How does the Master's in Machine Learning compare with other programs at CMU?

 Carnegie Mellon has compiled a comparison of its Master's Programs in Data Science.

 The School of Computer Science has also compiled a comparison of all master's programs offered by SCS, including a PDF comparing program outcomes, average applicant scores, and selectivity rates.

 Where are your graduates working?

 For questions about the Machine Learning Master's Program that have not been answered on our webpages, please contact the Machine Learning Master's Programs Coordinator, Dorothy Holland-Minkley.
-Stop by her prospective student office hours on Fridays, 2 PM - 3 PM, in GHC 8001, or email her at email@example.com.
+During Fall and Spring, you can stop by her prospective student office hours on Fridays, 2 PM - 3 PM, in GHC 8001.
+You can also email her at any time at email@example.com.